Need help with your Discussion

 Instructions

-The juvenile justice system is rooted in the principles of rehabilitation and the prevention of delinquency.
-Current research focuses on the relationship between family and children, and how parenting programs may help keep minors out of juvenile courts.
+The juvenile justice system is rooted in rehabilitation and delinquency prevention principles.
+Current research focuses on the relationship between family and children and how parenting programs may help keep minors out of juvenile courts.

 Adult And Juvenile Justice Processes